infotexture/dita-bootstrap/README.md

 For more extensive customizations, you may want to [fork][5] this repository and create a new plug-in of your own.

-It is possible to add you own XSLT customizations by creating your own plugin extending the DITA bootstrap XSLT transforms.
+You can add your own XSLT customizations by creating a new plug-in that extends the DITA Bootstrap XSLT transforms.
 Just amend `args.xsl` to point to your own XSLT files.
-An [XSLT template](./xsl/html5-bootstrap-template.xsl) is included within this repository
+An [XSLT template](./xsl/html5-bootstrap-template.xsl) is included within this repository.

 ## Feedback

 - If you find this useful and build something of your own on top of it, [let me know][6].

-- If you find a bug or would like to suggest a change, [create an issue][7]. _(If it's a bug, provide steps to recreate the issue.)_
+- If you find a bug or would like to suggest a change, [create an issue][7].
+  _(If it's a bug, provide steps to recreate the issue.)_

 - If you know how to fix it yourself, [submit a pull request][8] with the proposed changes.